 - 36.6 mcg of vitamin K

-People with weakened immune systems — such as those receiving cancer treatment, pregnant women, young children, and older people — may need to avoid certain foods if there is a risk of these carrying food-borne illnesses.
+People with weakened immune systems may need to avoid certain foods if there is a risk of these foods carrying food-borne illnesses.

-The Memorial Sloan Kettering Cancer Center state that people who have been told to follow a low-microbial diet should avoid unpasteurized fruit and vegetable juices unless they are made at home.
+The Memorial Sloan Kettering Cancer Center state that people following a low microbial diet on the advice of a doctor should avoid unpasteurized fruit and vegetable juices unless they are homemade.

-According to the U.S. Food & Drug Administration (FDA), pregnant women should choose juices that have been pasteurized or treated to have a long shelf life.
-Freshly squeezed juices, which may be sold at farmers' markets or juice bars, should also be avoided.
+According to the Food and Drug Administration (FDA), pregnant women should choose pasteurized juices or those that have a long shelf life.
+During pregnancy, women should avoid freshly squeezed juice.

 Carrots contain a type of carotenoid called beta-carotene that the body can convert into vitamin A.

-Eating large amounts of carotenoids from foods has not been linked with harmful effects.
-However, the skin can turn yellow-orange if a person consumes large amounts of beta-carotene for a long time.
+Consuming large amounts of carotenoids from foods has no links with harmful effects.
+However, the skin can turn yellow or orange if a person consumes large amounts of beta-carotene over a long period of time.
 This effect is called carotenoderma.

-According to Stanford Health Care, the vitamin and mineral nutrients in 1 cup of carrot juice are almost equivalent to the amounts in 5 cups of chopped carrots.
+According to Stanford Health Care, the vitamin and mineral content of one cup of carrot juice is almost equivalent to that of five cups of chopped carrots.

-For example, 1 cup of carrot juice contains 2 g of fiber and 9 g of sugar, while 1 cup of cubed, raw carrots contains 3.5 g of fiber and 6 g of sugar.
+For example, one cup of carrot juice contains 2 g of fiber and 9 g of sugar, whereas one cup of cubed, raw carrots provides 3.5 g of fiber and 6 g of sugar.

 Making fresh carrot juice at home requires a juice extractor.
-These appliances are sold online, in department stores, and at other retail stores that sell small kitchen appliances.
+These appliances are available online, in department stores, and at other retail stores that sell small kitchen appliances.

 It is important to follow the manufacturer's instructions for using a juicer and clean it after each use.
 Juice extractors may also come with recipe suggestions.

-Carrots can be combined with other fruits and vegetables to make tasty juices.
+People can combine carrots with other fruits and vegetables to make flavorsome juices.
 A person can try the following recipes at home:

-Carrot juice may offer many health benefits due to the concentrated levels of nutrients it contains.
+Carrot juice may offer many benefits due to its concentrated levels of nutrients.

 However, carrot juice has less fiber and more sugar than whole carrots.
-Fiber is associated with weight management and lowering cholesterol levels.
+Fiber can help support weight management and reduce cholesterol levels.

-Carrot juice may not be appropriate for everyone, especially pregnant women, young children, the elderly, and people with certain illnesses, depending on how it is prepared.
+Depending on the preparation methods, carrot juice may not be appropriate for everyone, especially pregnant women, young children, older adults, and people with certain conditions.

-Carrot juice in moderation can be included as part of a healthy diet.
-However, drinking juice is not a replacement for eating whole fruits and vegetables.
+However, most people can include carrot juice in moderation as part of a healthful, well rounded diet.
+That said, it is important to remember that drinking juice is not a replacement for eating whole fruits and vegetables.